Rgoldn589/KM2solutionsProject/README.md

-both projects are based on the KM2Solutions requirements, the
+both projects are based on the KM2Solutions requirements, the Km2SolutionsEmployeeTestData is strickly uses test data with no database links.